sister-software/keywork/README.md

 Common core utilities for building web apps.

+- HTTP responses for content like JSON, HTML, and much more!
+- Type-safe request handlers that make API endpoints easy.
+- Cache headers, cache responses, and even ETag generation for your own content.
+- Simplified error handling for your server-side Worker logic.
 - URL helpers, path builders.
 - ULID and Snowflake ID generation.
 - Isomorpic runtime error handling for both the browser, and your Worker.